seejwy/skapi-doc/database/README.md

 });
 ```

-:::warning NOTE
+:::danger WARNING
-When using the `fetchMore` parameter, it is the developer's responsibility to check if the returned list is the last batch of data.
-The method will continue to fetch the next batch of data until the end of the list is reached.
-Once the end of the list is reached, the method will return an empty list, indicating that there are no more items to fetch.
+When using the `fetchMore` parameter, you must check if the response's `endOfList` is `true` before making the next call. `getUsers()` will continue making API calls even if there are no more results resulting in significantly higher costs.
 :::

 ### Fetching Record by ID